torrewk/Python-Jax-Fast-Stokesian-Dynamics/README.md

-# jfsd: Fast Sokesian Dynamics with JAX
+# jfsd: Fast Stokesian Dynamics with JAX

 > [!CAUTION]
 > This software is still in active development.
 Changes can and will occur without warning.
 That said